 In 1989, Wendy felt an irresistible pull to be near her children once again, so she returned to Vancouver and eventually settled into her Trinity Street apartment in East Vancouver.
 Her third floor balcony, familiar to her many visiting friends and family, was surrounded by lush greenery, flowers, aggressive squirrels, and birds, and overlooked the Vancouver harbour and rail lines.
 Her place was the setting for many parties and music jams hosted by Wendy as she fussed about making sure everyone was well fed and felt at home.
 Her friends were connected to her many pursuits and involvement with churches, choirs, creative writing groups, the Downtown Eastside Education Centre, the Carnegie Centre, festivals and Shaw TV, and the list goes on.
 She loved community, music, singing and dancing and experiencing life to the full.

-Wendy embraced every opportunity to enjoy the thrill of being a grandmother and great-grandmother by spending time with and nurturing her grandchildren as they grew.
+Wendy embraced the thrill of being a grandmother and great-grandmother by spending time with and nurturing her grandchildren as they grew.
 She deeply valued their presence in her life and demonstrated her love for them with patience, generosity and kindness.

 -------------